HKalbasi/zngur/book/src/import.md

-# Import
+# Merging (originally called Import)

-The `import` directive allows you to include type definitions and other declarations from other `.zng` files into your main specification.
+The `merge` directive allows you to include type definitions and other declarations from other `.zng` files into your main specification.
 Types, traits, and modules can appear multiple times across the transitive set of imported files, and their content is merged together.